alessandroragano/measuring_mood_with_music/README.md

 ```
 python main.py --action=1 --dataset_mode="train"
 ```
-### Test set features
+### Prediction set features
-The test set features that we have provided in the repo cannot be recomputed since the audio files are protected by copyright.
-However, you could use your test set.
+The prediction set features that we have provided in the repo cannot be recomputed since the audio files are protected by copyright.
+However, you could use your prediction set.
-To compute features of your test set, follow these steps:
+To compute features of your prediction set, follow these steps:
 1. Create the folder ```data/raw/test```.
 2. Move the audio files to ```data/raw/test```.
 3. Create the csv file ```data/annotations/test_annotations.csv``` with a column named ```song_id ``` that includes the filenames that you have in your folder.